-20. Cattle gathering in a tight group in a corner or even in a field indicate a storm approaching quickly.
+20. Cattle gathering in a tight group in a corner or even in a field indicate a storm is approaching quickly.

 Well, these aren’t the tip of the iceberg I’m sure.
 There are so many I don’t know if there’s a book that records them all.
 I’m often grieved by the knowledge and wisdom we’ve lost from the old-timers.

-If you’re still fortunate enough to have an older person in your life, please sit and talk to them, listen to them, learn from them.
+If you’re still fortunate enough to have an older person in your life, please sit and talk to them, listen to them, and learn from them.